Kinematic-Chemical analysis and Time tagging for the Diagonal Ridge Structure of the Galactic Outer Disk with LAMOST Red

 \section{Data}

-The age and mass of the sample we use are mainly from the red giant branch stars of LAMOST DR4 estimated by \citet{Wu2019} with kernel principal component analysis (KPCA).
-Then we cross match the catalog with \citet{xiang2019} for metallicity, abundance with Data–Driven Payne method \citep{Ting2019}, and the distance in this work is based on the bayesian estimation method from \citet{Carlin2015} for LAMOST DR5, which is also calibrated by \citet{xuyan2020}.
-In general, the catalog contains 640,986 RGB stars, which has the radial velocity, age, mass, metallicity, chemical abundance and distance we need.
-The radial velocity of which the uncertainty is 5 km s$^{-1}$ is estimated by using the LAMOST stellar parameter pipeline of Peking University (LSP3) \citep{xiang2017a}, the error of mass and age determined by the KPCA is 10\% and 30\% respectively.
+Age and mass of the sample we use are from the red giant branch stars of LAMOST DR4 estimated by \citet{Wu2019} with kernel principal component analysis (KPCA).
+Then we cross match the catalog with \citet{xiang2019} for metallicity, abundance with Data–Driven $Payne$ method \citep{Ting2019}, and the distance in this work is based on the bayesian estimation method from \citet{Carlin2015} for LAMOST DR5, which is also calibrated by \citet{xuyan2020}.
+In general, the catalog contains 640986 RGB stars, which has the radial velocity, age, mass, metallicity, chemical abundance and distance we need.
+The radial velocity uncertainty is 5 km s$^{-1}$ estimated by using the LAMOST stellar parameter pipeline of Peking University (LSP3) \citep{xiang2017a}, the error of mass and age determined by the KPCA is 10\% and 30\% respectively.
 Metallicity error is 0.1 \,dex, [$\alpha$/Fe] error is about 0.05 dex (which are also wildly used in our previous work (\citet{2022arXiv220506144L}) and the distance uncertainty is about 15\%.
-The proper motion is from Gaia DR2 catalog and the precision could be as high as 0.06 mas yr$^{-1}$ (for G \textless 15 mag), 0.2 mas yr$^{-1}$ (for G = 17 mag) and 1.2 mas yr$^{-1}$ (for G = 20 mag) \citep{Gaia2018b}.
+The proper motions information of the sample comes from the Gaia DR2 catalog, and the uncertainties of the proper motion is 0.06 mas yr$^{-1}$ (for G \textless 15 mag), 0.2 mas yr$^{-1}$ (for G = 17 mag) and 1.2 mas yr$^{-1}$ (for G = 20 mag) \citep{Gaia2018b}.

 After the cross match for LAMOST and Gaia dataset, we use the following criteria to select the final sample to present our results: